bespoke-silicon-group/bsg_replicant/README.md

 platforms could simulate the architecture (VCS, Verilator), emulate it, or run natively.

-We currently support one platforms:
+We currently support two platforms:

 - `bigblade-vcs`: Native (x86) host execution, simulated HammerBlade (with VCS, using Verilog DPI for IO)

-Support for verilator will be re-added in the future.
+- `bigblade-verilator`: Native (x86) host execution, simulated HammerBlade (with Verilator, using Verilog DPI for IO)

 Each platform has different advantages and drawbacks.
 Simulated platforms support an in-depth profiling infrastructure and emulated